rvagg/archived-bootstrap/README.md

 Changes can be seen here: https://github.com/rvagg/bootstrap/compare/master...ender

-Requires an Ender build with qwery, bonzo, bean, bowser, domready & valentine
+Requires an Ender build with the **Jeesh** + Bowser (i.e. domReady, Qwery, Bonzo, Bean & Bowser)

 Status
 ------

-It's almost all working, I'm just waiting on [@ded](https://github.com/ded/) to push a new bowser release with a `mozilla` alias and for [@fat](https://github.com/fat/) to accept a pull request on bean for `one()` support.

-However, a fully working build of ender with my latest can be found inside js/tests/vendor/

-There are some use cases that aren't supported as well:
+The port is complete, minus any un-found bugs which I trust you will put in a pull-request to fix for us.
+Tested in IE7+ and the other usual suspects.

+At least one use-case that isn't supported is:

 ```js
 $("a[rel=twipsy]").twipsy({ live: true })
 ```

-won't work for example because we don't have `live()` in bean yet.
+This won't work because we don't have `live()` in bean, it's been deprecated in jQuery anyway.
 Just call `twipsy()` and it'll work.

 See docs/javascript.html for an updated example using the Ender version and for details on what changes were made to get it working see the diff: https://github.com/rvagg/bootstrap/compare/master...ender#diff-1